GeaNetwork/gea-docs/modules/ibc.md

 # IBC(Inter-Blockchain Communication)

-The IBC module provides Inter-Blockchain Communication (IBC) functionalities within the ME-HUB application.
+The IBC module provides Inter-Blockchain Communication (IBC) functionalities within the GEA application.
 It includes the `IBCKeeper` which is responsible for managing IBC operations.

 Key components:
 - `IBCKeeper`: Manages IBC operations.